levon003/covid-data-analysis/README.md

 Author: [Zachary Levonian](https://github.com/levon003)

-### Structure
+### Repository Structure

-A good entrypoint to the analyisis is [the Jupyter notebook that explores the dataset](/notebook/DataExploration.ipynb) or [the Jupyter notebook that analyses the data by fitting multiple logistic regression models](/notebook/DataModeling.ipynb).
+A good entrypoint to this analyisis is [the Jupyter notebook that explores the dataset](/notebook/DataExploration.ipynb) or [the Jupyter notebook that analyses the data by fitting multiple logistic regression models](/notebook/DataModeling.ipynb).

 Otherwise, the directory layout is: